Denmark World Cup Fixtures, Squad, Group, Guide - World Soccer

 Denmark World Cup Friendlies

-Denmark will play against England opponents Panama on the 22nd of March, with Chile arriving on the 27th.
-A Scandinavian battle against Sweden on the 2nd of June, followed by Mexico on the 9th.
+Denmark played against England opponents Panama on the 22nd of March and won 1-0.
+Two 0-0 draws followed against Chile and Sweden, and their final game was against Mexico on the 9th.
+They won 2-0.

 Denmark World Cup Fixtures